PERSONAL DEVELOPMENT AND ENRICHMENT

 Students can apply to be subject ambassadors and promote the subject at school events e.g. Open Evening.
 Ambassadors will be first approved by the subject area.
 They can also be proposed by subject areas.

-The school competes in both local area and national sporting competitions in a variety of different sports, including netball, rugby, hockey, football and cross country.
-We also offer students the opportunity to gain a Level 3 qualification in Sports Leadership as part of our enrichment program.
+The school competes in both local area and national sporting competitions in a variety of different sports, including netball, rugby, hockey, football and cross country and also offers opportunities for social sport in Post-16.
+We also offer students the opportunity to gain a Level 3 qualification in Sports Leadership as part of our enrichment program and students lead lunchtime clubs as well as events with primary schools and other organisations.
 Post-16 is not just about the academic – its important students stay physically fit both mentally and physically to help them in their quest for excellence.

 Music and the Performing Arts